scale-snu/IDT/README.md

 * `linux/`: Linux kernel for region-granularity memory access monitoring and supporting demotion/promotion. <ins>The provided linux kernel should be built and installed.</ins>
 * `experiments/`: Experiment scripts used in the paper.

+The presentation slide for HPDC 2024 is in `[HPDC'24] IDT-Slide.pdf`.

 ## Hardware prerequisites
 We have tested on: